catseye/Tamsin/README.markdown

     + cat dog
     = dog

+Note that while it's conventional for a production scanner to return terms similar to the strings it scanned, this is just a convention, and may be
+subverted:

     | main = program with scanner.
     | scanner = scan with tamsin.
     | scan = "cat" & return meow | "dog" & return woof.